dolphindb/api_python3/README.md

 * **host**: host name
 * **port**: port number
 * **userId** / **password**: username and password
-* **dbPath**: a STRING indicating the DFS database path or in-memory table name
+* **dbPath**:  a STRING indicating the DFS database path.
+Leave it unspecified for an in-memory table.
-* **tableName**: a STRING indicating the DFS table name.
-Leave it unspecified for an in-memory table
+* **tableName**: a STRING indicating the in-memory or DFS table name.

+**For API 1.30.17 or lower versions, when writing to an in-memory table,  please specify the in-memory table name for *dbPath* and leave *tableName* empty.**

 * **useSSL**: a Boolean value indicating whether to enable SSL.
 The default value is False.
 * **enableHighAvailability**: a Boolean value indicating whether to enable high availability.
 The default value is False.
 * **highAvailabilitySites**: a list of ip:port of all available nodes